ayasrah/mahaam/mahaam-docs/docs/design/maintainability.md

 **Code readability** is part of maintainability and its how the code is clear and self-explanatory.

-**Naming** is part of maintainability, and it refers to choosing clear, consistent, breaf and descriptive names for the **`app, modules, classes, functions, variables and db tables`**.
+**Naming** is part of maintainability, and it refers to choosing clear, consistent, brief and descriptive names for the **`app, modules, classes, functions, variables and db tables`**.

 ### Importance

-Maintainability is very important to cosider as it:
+Maintainability is very important to consider as it:

 - **Reduces Costs**: Lots of **time and efforts are wasted** because of unmaintainable code, which means wasted money.
 - **Increase Developer happiness**: Working on a clean and readable code is comfortable.
 From other side, when anyone's time and efforts are wasted, for sure will not be happy.
-- **Healthy Environment**: Clean, maintainable code reflects a good engineering culture and vise versa.
+- **Healthy Environment**: Clean, maintainable code reflects a good engineering culture and vice versa.
 - **Long-term Investment**: Code that's easy to maintain adapts better for people or technologies changes.
-- **Reduced technical debt**: Maintainability prevents accumilation of quick hacks.
+- **Reduced technical debt**: Maintainability prevents accumulation of quick hacks.
 - **Faster feature delivery**: A well-structured code makes adding/editing features easier.
 - **Faster onboarding**: New team members can understand the codebase quickly.